 Maharashtra, Tamil Nadu, and Delhi are top destinations for foreign visitors.
-Based on the government’s statistics of foreign tourists for 2010, more than 55 percent of visitors went to medical centres in these three states alone.
-Quality hotels, added tourism opportunities, and high-quality hospital care are the biggest reasons for this trend.
+Based on the government’s statistics of foreign tourists for 2010, more than 55 percent of visitors went to medical centers in these three states alone.
+Quality hotels added tourism opportunities, and high-quality hospital care is the biggest reason for this trend.

 Click here for Tourists come to India for economic reasons and market attractiveness.

-Advantages of medical treatment in India include reduced costs, the availability of latest medical technologies, and a growing compliance on international quality standards, Doctors trained in western countries including US and UK, as well as english speaking personnel, due to which foreigners are less likely to face language barrier in India.
-According to the Confederation of Indian Industries (CII), the primary reason that attracts medical value travel to India is cost-effectiveness, and treatment from accredited facilities at par with developed countries at much lower cost.
+Advantages of medical treatment in India include reduced costs, the availability of the latest medical technologies, and growing compliance with international quality standards, Doctors trained in western countries including the US and UK, as well as English speaking personnel, due to which foreigners are less likely to face language barrier in India.
+According to the Confederation of Indian Industries (CII), the primary reason that attracts medical value travel to India is cost-effectiveness and treatment from accredited facilities at par with developed countries at a much lower cost.

 Quality of care